 I am a second-year PhD student whose research areas include classic and contemporary rhetorical theory, medical rhetoric and the rhetoric of science, and literature concerning HIV/AIDS.
 Specifically, I am interested in how HIV/AIDS emerged as not only a socially stigmatized disease but also an identity category that shaped and continues to shape the lives of LGBTQ people and their literary, artistic, and rhetorical responses to the disease.
 I am invested in a pedagogy that undoes the harms of normalization and assimilation by being public about privacy.

 I hold an MFA in Creative Writing (Poetry) from Chatham University and an MTS from Vanderbilt Divinity School.
 My research interests include early modern literature, theological studies and expressions of illness and disease in the period, as well as poetry and poetics in general.

 A PhD candidate focusing on 19th- and 20th-century American poetry, my interests include ecocriticism, W. S. Merwin, Emily Dickinson, feminism, and creative writing.
-Currently, I’m collaborating on the Digital Dickinson Manuscript Project, a Digital Humanities project that seeks to text encode all of Dickinson’s poem and letter manuscripts through an innovative crowd-sourcing platform.
 I hold a BA in English and French with a minor in Spanish (2008), as well as a Master’s in Library Science (2009) from the University at Buffalo.
 I also spent the 2009-2010 academic year teaching English at the University of Maroua in Cameroon (Central Africa) as a Fulbright grantee.